 - Meet the deadlines.
 The deadlines are important.
 Understand and follow the deadlines that apply to things you must do.
 Our plan must follow deadlines too.
 If you think we're not meeting our deadlines, you can file a complaint.
 Refer to Section K for more information about complaints. - Ask for help if you need it.
-If you have questions or need help at any time: - o Call Member Services at the numbers at the bottom of the page. - o Call the Health Insurance Counseling and Advocacy Program (HICAP) at 1-800-434-0222. - · Contact the Quality Improvement Organization. - Refer to Section H2 or refer to Chapter 2 of your Member Handbook for more information about the QIO and how to contact them. - o Ask them to review your appeal and decide whether to change our plan's decision. - Act quickly and ask for a "fast-track appeal.
-Ask the Quality Improvement Organization if it's medically appropriate for us to end coverage of your medical services.
+If you have questions or need help at any time: - Call Member Services at the numbers at the bottom of the page. - Call the HICAP at 1-800-434-0222. - Contact the QIO. - Refer to Section H2 or refer to Chapter 2 of your Member Handbook for more information about the QIO and how to contact them. - Ask them to review your appeal and decide whether to change our plan's decision. - Act quickly and ask for a "fast-track appeal.
+Ask the QIO if it's medically appropriate for us to end coverage of your medical services.